sergeinack3/PowerERP/htdocs/custom/kanprospects/README.md

 ## INSTALL KanProspects

-KanProspects installs in Powererp like any other module.
+KanProspects installs in PowerERP like any other module.
-1- When you have recovered the .zip of the module, unzip it in htdocs or in htdocs / custom, htdocs being the root of your Powererp (which may have another name in your installation).
+1- When you have recovered the .zip of the module, unzip it in htdocs or in htdocs / custom, htdocs being the root of your PowerERP (which may have another name in your installation).
 2- Go to Home> Configuration> Modules / Applications 3- Look for the entry "Prospects Kanban view" or "KanProspects" in the list of modules 4- Activate it